 Over the next 9 months (give or take), the journey continues with doctors, classes, setting up the nursery and more milestones until the day arrives, where your partner’s water breaks, contractions are getting closer, and it’s time to go.

 The big day can be a roller coaster of emotions for you and your partner, and especially if you’re a first time dad, and “not being in control” can be a little overwhelming to say the least.

-Don’t worry, because here are 5 tips to use when the big day arrives, so you can arrive and show up on numerous levels for your partner, child and yourself.
+Don’t worry, because here are 5 tips to use when the big day arrives, so you can support your partner throughout the birth, and show up on numerous levels for your partner, your child and yourself.

 Gone are the days where you hang outside, have a smoke, read the paper or TV and get called in when the baby is wrapped in a blanket and on your partner’s chest.

 The role of the father has changed, where they have been more involved in the birthing process, support role, care and nurturing role for mother and baby.
 This is your baby and your partner and they need to be treasured and supported in a number of ways.
 Not to mention you’re likely to be the mediator and communication specialist between medical support staff and the mother.

 So, here are my top 5 tips for the big day:

 - The big day starts at when the news is revealed

 That’s right, don’t leave it to the last minute to find out what is happening, how the baby is developing, and what your partner is going through – get involved, get curious and educate yourself – you are responsible for the guidance and development of this little one – be the role model you need to be, even before they arrive.
 Remember, you’re responsible for supporting your partner throughout the entire pregnancy.